Cavity-induced multispin interactions and phase transitions in ultracold Fermi gases: Introduction

 In ultracold-atom systems, Feshbach resonances are routinely exploited to tune the two-body interactions with exquisite precision \cite{Kohler2006Dec-Feshbach,Chin2010Apr-Feshbach}.
-Generation of this control to higher-spin models is conventionally attempted with alkaline-earth(-like) atoms \cite{Gorshkov2010Apr-nphys,Zhang2014Aug-science,Scazza2014Oct-nphys,Sonderhouse2020Dec-nphys,Ono2021Apr-pra,Abeln2021Mar-pra,Tusi2022Oct-nphys,Taie2022Nov-nphys,Pasqualetti2024Feb-prl}, whose metastable excited states supply the additional pseudo-spin levels \cite{Cazalilla2014Nov-rpp,Ludlow2015Jun-alkaline-earth,Ibarra-Garcia-Padilla2024Dec-jpcm}.
-Yet the multispin interactions in these species arise from the van-der-Waals forces.
+Generalization of this control to higher-spin models is conventionally attempted with alkaline-earth(-like) atoms \cite{Gorshkov2010Apr-nphys,Zhang2014Aug-science,Scazza2014Oct-nphys,Sonderhouse2020Dec-nphys,Ono2021Apr-pra,Abeln2021Mar-pra,Tusi2022Oct-nphys,Taie2022Nov-nphys,Pasqualetti2024Feb-prl}, whose metastable excited states supply the additional pseudo-spin levels \cite{Cazalilla2014Nov-rpp,Ludlow2015Jun-alkaline-earth,Ibarra-Garcia-Padilla2024Dec-jpcm}.
+Yet the interactions between multispin components in these species arise from the van-der-Waals forces.
 It is rather difficult to be adjusted independently for each spin component and thereby necessitates more elaborate external control \cite{Pagano2015Dec-prl,Hofer2015Dec-prl,Yang2022Jun-prr,Yang2022Jun-CommunTheorPhys,Perlin2022Feb-pra,Mamaev2022Aug-prx-quantum,Mukherjee2025Jan-njp}.
 On the other hand, cavity QED offers an alternative route.
 The photon-mediated interactions emerge from the coherent atom-cavity coupling \cite{Landig2016Apr-cqed-interaction}, and both the scattering amplitude and its sign can be engineered by artificially manipulating the cavity field and the atomic internal states.
-This flexibility motivates us to pursue a cavity-QED platform for realizing the tunable multispin interactions, circumventing the limitations inherent to the Feshbach-based schemes.
+This flexibility motivates us to pursue a cavity-QED platform for realizing the tunable interactions between multispin components, circumventing the limitations inherent to the Feshbach-based schemes.